altbert/Whatsapp_speech_to_text/README.md

 - Editing the variables response ```responseMsgHeader``` and ```responseMsgHeaderError``` inside the **node/index.js**.
 You can edit the header of the automatic response.

 ### TODO
-- [ ] Only transcribe if the audio is replied with "!tran"
+- [x] Only transcribe if the audio is replied with "!tran"
-- [ ] Send "!tran" from my chat and also transcribe the audio.
+- [x] Send "!tran" from my chat and also transcribe the audio.
 For now only messages send by contacts will be transcribed.
 - [ ] Save the models locally
+- [ ] Maybe use https://github.com/ahmetoner/whisper-asr-webservice as the api